soorosh-st/soorosh-st/README.md

 ![Banner](./banner.gif)

 ## About Me
-I'm a 25-year-old IT professional with 3+ years of experience in the BMS (Building Management Systems) industry.
-My journey started as an Android developer using Java and Android Studio, then expanded into web development, backend systems, and microcontroller programming.
+I'm an IT enthusiast working in the BMS (Building Management Systems) industry.
+My journey started with Android development using Java and Android Studio, then expanded into web development, backend systems, and microcontroller programming.

 ## 🔧 Skills
 [![My Skills](https://skillicons.dev/icons?i=js,html,css,wasm)](https://skillicons.dev)